BenFictional/dmd-300-sp20/design-project-2/project-2-documentation.md

 2. **Bio**
    * Include a bio that describes relevant interests, skills, and capabilities.
 3. **Work Statement**
-   * Copy in work statement language developed during project 2.
+   * A final draft of work statement language developed during Project 2.
 4. **Design process overview**
    * Timeline of events
    * List methods used with brief descriptions